tuo/tuo.github.io/_posts/2014-12-19-pixel-perfect-chroma-key-blend-using-gpuimage.md

 	@end

 Extreme care should be taken for the order of *addTarget:self.filter* part, as this order maps strictly to the order in GLSL fragment shader.

+There you go, you should be able to get pixel-perfect blended videos, no pulling hairs from animation creators.

+All videos(including alpha-channel, fx, source) mentioned in above code could be found here : [sample videos](https://github.com/tuo/tuo.github.io/tree/master/movies).
+Just quick reminder, the sample vidoeos are just for studying code purpose, do not distribute or use for commercial.